Did you forget your current password on Amazon? Perhaps you just want a new password on Amazon for security reasons but don’t know where to start.

 Having only one password for all your accounts makes it easy for hackers or fraudsters to steal your information, especially if you use weak, predictable, and easy-to-guess passwords.

-Remember, you should do this for all your accounts, not just Amazon.
+You should do this for all your accounts, not just Amazon.

 Avoid common words and character combinations.
 Don’t use phrases like mypassword, password12345, thequickbrownfox or qwerty.